 If my thought dreams could be seen, they’d put my head under a guillotine.’ – Bob Dylan

 It’s amazing what people can do when survival mode kicks in, as bouncing back from adversity such as natural disasters that take away everything they had.
 Just as astounding is the way people join together to help those who lost all their worldly possessions.
 Some of the things we’ve accomplished in areas such as in the medical field, space exploration and technology is incredible.
 It shows what can happen when people find innovative ways to improve the quality of life around them.

-Yet, most people are just too content to follow the herd mentality to the point they’re more of a cell in the collective body of humanity.
-They’re more of a hindrance than a benefit to the world around them.
-With this in mind, how many of us are stuck in a dead end relationship, boring job, unsatisfying marriage or get slotted into social roles that keep them from being what they’re meant to be?
+Sadly, most people are just content to follow herd mentality, to the point where they’re more of a cell in the collective body of humanity than an individual.
+And they’re more of a hindrance than a benefit to the world around them.
+With this in mind, how many of us are stuck in a dead end relationship, boring job, unsatisfying marriage, or get slotted into social roles that keep us from being what we’re meant to be?